Rise in children 'farmed out' to care homes

 "These children are running away at a faster rate and are being targeted and preyed upon by paedophiles and criminals who know they are vulnerable."

-The MP said there has also been a huge increase in the number of sent-away children going missing, with the number of incidents more than doubling to almost 10,000 a year.
+The MP said there had also been a huge increase in the number of sent-away children going missing, with the number of incidents more than doubling to almost 10,000 a year.

 Children's charity the NSPCC said going missing from care "puts children at greater risk of physical abuse, grooming and sexual exploitation".